dchevell/flask-executor/docs/index.rst

 Futures
 -------

+:class:`flask_executor.FutureProxy` objects look and behave like normal :class:`concurrent.futures.Future` objects, but allow `flask_executor` to override certain methods and add additional behaviours.
+When submitting a callable to :meth:`~concurrent.futures.Future.add_done_callback`, callables are wrapped with a copy of both the current application context and current request context.

 You may want to preserve access to Futures returned from the executor, so that you can retrieve the results in a different part of your application.
 Flask-Executor allows Futures to be stored within